alexwolson/carte-enbridge-bootcamp/README.md

 - [Day 1](#day-1): Introduction to Python, NumPy, Pandas, and Scikit-Learn
 - [Day 2](#day-2): Introduction to TensorFlow and Digital Transformation
 - [Day 3](#day-3): AI and Safety
+- [Day 4](#day-4): AI in Market Strategy, Analyzing Historical Safety Data, and Understanding the Carbon Cost of Machine Learning

 ---